 Because these answers are already online we do not answer testing questions individually. i-Base we just don’t have these resources to do this.

-i-Base is an information service and not an advice service – and there is an important difference.
+i-Base is an information service but not an advice service – and there is an important difference.
 We provide easy to understand information that is accurate and up-to-date.
 This is so that you can then make their own informed decisions – with your doctor.
-The info makes it easier to have an active role in their own health.
+The info makes it easier to have an active role in your own health.

 We are almost 40 years into the HIV epidemic, so everyone who is sexually active needs to have good information about their health.
 Just as we encourage HIV positive people to understand their own health, we have the same approach for HIV negative people.

 The information is online.
 If you want the answer you have to read it.

 Happy reading …

 Note: this question was first answered in September 2016 but the page is often updated to keep it as a recent question.